Mark Persaud: Childhood and education

-He has taught as an adjunct law professor in the United States as well as being a guest lecturer, speaker and media commentator.
-He continues to be actively involved in mentoring students and young professionals.

 Legal career

-Persaud worked as a federal prosecutor at the Department of Justice and as civil litigation counsel arguing judicial reviews in the Federal Court of Canada.
-He was also legal counsel to the Royal Canadian Mounted Police on organized crime/proceeds of crime investigations.
-He subsequently worked in a private law firm in Toronto where he practised in both civil, criminal and regulatory law before starting the Persaud Law Group Professional Corporation in 2011.
-He is a member of the Editorial Board of Canadian Lawyer and the Chair of the Justice Committee of the Black North Initiative (BNI).
+Persaud worked as a federal prosecutor at the Department of Justice where he practiced in various roles, including a secondment to the RCMP's Integrated Proceeds of Crime.
+During his time at the Department of Justice, Persaud claims he was treated like an articling student and given menial work.
+He asserts that discrimination prevented him from being promoted.
+He quit the Department of Justice in 2003 over allegations of racism.

+From 2003 to 2010, Persaud did not practice law.
+He returned to the non governmental sector.
+In 2010, he joined the firm Steinberg Title Hope & Israel LLP as litigation counsel.
+In 2011, Persaud started his own law firm, Persaud Law Group Professional Corporation.

+In 2025, the Law Society of Ontario commenced a prosecution against Persaud for breach of the Rules of Professional Conduct for, amongst other things, failing to perform services in a diligent and effective manner, and for failing to respond and to cooperate with the Law Society of Ontario in its investigations.

+In 2026, the Law Society of Ontario commenced a second prosecution against Persaud for his failure to communicate with a former employee and with opposing counsel and employees and judges of the Superior Court of Ontario in a civil manner, contrary to the Rules of Professional Conduct.

+Persaud is currently suspended by the Law Society of Ontario, such that he is prohibited from practicing law or providing legal services.

 Politics

-He was twice elected to the National Executive of the Liberal Party of Canada.
-He served as an Advisor to a Federal Cabinet Minister.
-As a result of internal disagreements with senior staff to Prime Minister Paul Martin regarding the unequal treatment of minorities in the party he left the Liberal Party of Canada and publicly supported the Conservative Party of Canada in the 2008 election.
-He is currently not affiliated to any political party.
+Persaud was a member of the national Liberal executive and served as an Advisor to a Federal Cabinet Minister.
+As a result of internal disagreements he left the Liberal Party of Canada and publicly supported the Conservative Party of Canada.

 Awards and recognitions

-Three years after arriving in Canada, he was nominated and short listed for the Toronto Man of the Year Award in the Toronto Star newspaper for his work with refugees.
-He has been the founder, director, advisor and volunteer with numerous non-profit organisations and has won many awards and recognitions for his public service.
-These achievements include the 2007 Alumni Public Sector Law Gold Key award from Osgoode Hall Law School, both the Queen Elizabeth II Golden and Queen Diamond Jubilee medals as well as the 2022 Queen Elizabeth II Platinum Jubilee Award for leadership and service to Canada.
-He also was awarded a Canada 150 Anniversary Medal in recognition of his many contributions.
-He received the Osgoode Hall Law School Alumni Public Sector Gold Key Award for Public Law in 2007.
-He was nominated by the diplomatic community for the 2006 Seoul Peace Prize and recognised by The Law Society of Ontario as an exceptional lawyer (1941–present) as part of their Lawyers Make History Project.
-In June 2016 the Law Society of Ontario Canada conferred upon him the degree of Doctor of Laws honoris causa (LLD) in recognition of his extraordinary accomplishments and achievements.
+in 2009, Persaud was nominated as a finalist in Canadian Immigrant Magazine's Top 25 Canadian Immigrants of 2009 award.
+Persaud was reportedly "flattered" to be considered as one of "Canada's top immigrants".

+Persaud received the Osgoode Hall Law School Alumni Public Sector Gold Key Award for Public Law in 2007.

+He was nominated by the diplomatic community for the 2006 Seoul Peace Prize and recognized by The Law Society of Ontario as an exceptional lawyer (1941–present) as part of their Lawyers Make History Project.

+In June 2016, the Law Society of Ontario Canada conferred upon him the degree of Doctor of Laws honoris causa (LLD).

 Human rights

-He has worked on refugee protection, racial and gender equality and homelessness.
-He publicly alleged racism and discrimination at the Department of Justice when he was invited to testify before the Standing Senate Committee on Human Rights.
-As a result of his testimony before the Senate Human Rights committee, the Department of Justice determined that over six hundred of its most senior lawyers must receive diversity and anti-discrimination training.
+Persaud publicly alleged racism and discrimination at the Department of Justice when he was invited to testify before the Standing Senate Committee on Human Rights.

+Persaud was a volunteer architect of the Canadian International Peace Project, an organization which attempted to rebuild mosques in Afghanistan after the 2001 terrorist attacks in the United States.
+Persaud claims his involvement with this organization caused him ill treatment by the Department of Justice.

 In 2020, he was appointed the inaugural Chair of the Justice Committee of the Black North Initiative.